Gremlins 2: The New Batch: Music

-As with the first film, the music in Gremlins 2: The New Batch was composed and conducted by Jerry Goldsmith, who also has a cameo in the film alongside his wife.
+As with the first film, the music in Gremlins 2: The New Batch was composed and conducted by Jerry Goldsmith, who also has a cameo in the film alongside his wife, and performed by the Hollywood Studio Symphony.
 The song "I'm Ready" by Fats Domino was put into the film after singer Billy Idol denied the filmmakers the right to use the song "Dancing with Myself", so Joe Dante had to find a song that fit the beat that Gizmo was dancing to.
 In the latter half of the film, Gizmo, inspired by the Rambo films and tired of the abuse he has suffered at the hands of the gremlins, takes revenge on Mohawk.
 Gizmo shoots the Mohawk spider-gremlin with a makeshift bow and flaming arrow.
 For the scene in which Gizmo prepares for this move, Goldsmith – who had also authored the music in the Rambo films – employed a variant of Gizmo's theme in the style of the Rambo theme.
 The soundtrack was released August 31, 1990 through Varèse Sarabande and features twelve tracks of score at a running time just under forty minutes.
 On June 22, 2015, an expanded release came from the same label.

 The scene featuring Mohawk transforming into a spider-like monster features a portion of the song "Angel of Death" by thrash metal band Slayer.
 In another scene, the Brain Gremlin leads hundreds of gremlins to sing "New York, New York".
 Dante claimed that "The musical number is a shameless steal" from the film Dames (1934).